What should Mexico do?

 - Establish a national carbon budget to give Mexico an emissions limit instead of reduction percentages relative to baseline

-- The National Forest Commission (CONAFOR) and Secretariat for Environment and Natural Resources (SEMARNAT) should re-engage in international cooperation schemes such as the Forest Carbon Partnership Facility (FCPF)
+- The National Forest Commission (CONAFOR) and the Secretariat for Environment and Natural Resources (SEMARNAT) should re-engage in international cooperation schemes such as the Forest Carbon Partnership Facility (FCPF) -> Ensure immediate implementation of existing methane regulations for oil and gas by PEMEX; include specific measures for F-gases reduction.
+Establish a plan for the phase-out of highly polluting fuels such as fuel oil and coal.

 - Increase and expand current carbon tax to all fossil fuels including methane